 - 1. "n" DSG capable devices configured for two-way DSG mode where eCM bridging capabilities are enabled, where configured is defined as follows: - a.
 DSG mode = two-way advanced - b. ifAdminStatus for Home Network interface is set to UP - c.
 Maximum Number of CPEs assigned to the eCM > 2 (one for the SEBS eSAFE and one for a connected device.) - d. eCM's Network Access Control Object = 1. - e.
 DSG SEB Control Object = TRUE. - 2.
 DSG capable devices acquire DSG Tunnel(s). - 3.
 DSG capable devices attempt to provision DOCSIS and establish Home Network (not necessarily in this order), - 4.
 One of the "n" DSG capable devices completes DOCSIS registration - a. provisions DHCP IP address for the eCM and eSTB as per [eDOCSIS] - b. provisions link-local IP address for the eSTB as per [RFC 3927] for use on the Home Network. - i.
 Link-local IP address used for DSG SEB communications - 5.
 DSG capable device that completes DOCSIS registration measures its DOCSIS channel performance and verifies that the channel characteristics meet the minimum requirements for becoming an SEBS. - 6.
 DSG capable device that completes DOCSIS registration calculates the Figure of Merit value, reflecting the quality of its DOCSIS channel. - 7.
 DSG capable device that completes DOCSIS registration assumes role of SEBS and issues UPnP:Discovery:Advertisement:Notify-Alive as per [UPNP-DA]. - 8.
 DSG capable devices that fail to complete registration assume role of SEBC and gather SEBS service advertisements. - 9.
 After waiting for further advertisements and receiving none, the SEBC queries the description of the SEBS (issues HTTP GET on the root URL provided in the UPnP:Discovery:Search:Response from the SEBS as per "retained" Alive message). - 10.
-SEBS responds providing the Root Description of the SEBS.

-- 11. SEBC parses content of Root Description and requests a description of the DSG SEB services of the SEBS (issues HTTP GET on the services URL, i.e., the SCPDURL, provided in the root description of the SEBS) - 12.
+SEBS responds providing the Root Description of the SEBS. - 11.
+SEBC parses content of Root Description and requests a description of the DSG SEB services of the SEBS (issues HTTP GET on the services URL, i.e., the SCPDURL, provided in the root description of the SEBS) - 12.
 SEBS responds with its DSG SEB services information - 13.
 SEBC posts GetServiceState service action request to SEBS to retrieve the candidate server's Figure of Merit and number of connected devices.
-(NOTE: when only one (1) SEBS advertisement has been received, SEBC could omit this query.) - 14.
-Assuming that there is just one SEBS advertisement available to this SEBC, the SEBC posts a ClientConnect service action request to the SEBS, receiving back the TCP port assigned for the client's use. - 15.
+(NOTE: when only one (1) SEBS advertisement has been received, SEBC could omit this query.)

+- 14. Assuming that there is just one SEBS advertisement available to this SEBC, the SEBC posts a ClientConnect service action request to the SEBS, passing the eCM-MAC and eCM-Type and receiving back the TCP port assigned for the client's use. - 15.
 SEBC opens a TLS-secured SEB tunnel to the SEBS, using the port assigned by the SEBS. - 16.
-SEBC posts ClientAddDevice service actions with the MAC addresses of the SEB eCM and the CableCARD. - 17.
+SEBC posts ClientAddDevice service actions with the MAC addresses of the SEB eSTB. - 17.
 SEBC initiates DHCP in an effort to acquire an IP address, using normal DHCP discovery and request over the SEB tunnel.
-The SEBS forwards DHCP traffic in both directions between the SEBS tunnel and the WAN connection using its DOCSIS upstream and downstream channels. - a.
-If the SEBC is in IP_Unicast_Flow mode with the CableCard, then the SEBC needs to acquire 2 IP addresses, one for the eSTB and one for the CableCard.
-The SEBC establishes the IP address for the eSTB first, then the CableCard. - b.
-If the SEBC is in socket_flow mode, then the SEBC only acquires an IP address for the eSTB. - 18.
+The SEBS forwards DHCP traffic in both directions between the SEBS tunnel and the WAN connection using its DOCSIS upstream and downstream channels. - 18.
 SEBC receives Offers/Solicits from DHCP servers, and selects an appropriate DHCP offer according to its normal DHCP procedures. - 19.
 SEBS and SEBC configured.